jimbasler-pivotal/springkube/README.md

 - You created a deployment and service on a Kubernetes cluster with the REST service app and configured the readiness and liveness probes.

-Congratulations, you have completed LAB-X!
+Congratulations, you have completed LAB-X1!

 If you would like to dig a bit deeper into interesting Spring Kubernetes tools and technology, check out Ryan Baxter's [excellent workshop](https://hackmd.io/@ryanjbaxter/spring-on-k8s-workshop).